mbeveridge/DATA0819/README.md

 * Develop good practices in data processing

 **Discussion Q1** :
-*Clean up a data set of your choice based on what you’ve learned this week.
-It could be a data set about a topic you like, or a data set mentioned in the video lectures.
+*Clean up a dataset of your choice based on what you’ve learned this week.
+It could be a dataset about a topic you like, or a dataset mentioned in the video lectures.
 Send a short post to the discussion forums explaining very briefly what you did and what problems you found.
 Once you’ve sent your own message to the forums, read messages from other students.
 Reply to at least TWO of them offering constructive comments, feedback, or even suggestions*

 **Discussion Q2** :
 *What are the differences between tables that were made for humans and tables that were made for computers?
 What are the situations where one might be better than the other?
 Explain in your words what makes a table "clean" and evaluate a colleague's response*